Ready to relax and draw a line under your working life? Find out about pensions, retirement support, and the best places

 The public system uses a Uniform Patient Fee Schedule (UPFS) which charges patients either full or partial costs, or offers a fully subsidized option, depending on the ability to pay.
-The Department of Health in South Africa is responsible for public healthcare and oversees more than 400 public hospitals in the country.
+The Department of Health in South Africa is responsible for public healthcare and oversees more than 400 public hospitals in South Africa.

 Illnesses that you will need vaccinating against in South Africa are cholera, hepatitis, rabies, and typhoid.
 You will need to ensure that these vaccinations are up-to-date before retiring to South Africa.

 The South African government levies an estate duty on inheritance in South Africa.
 It is payable on all estates with a net worth in excess of R3.5 million, at a rate of 20% of the value above this amount.
 Those that retire to South Africa will be liable to pay estate duty on property in the event of their death.
 Foreign properties are exempt if they were acquired prior to residency or if they were inherited from or donated by someone who isn’t a South African resident.